-Overview of the mobile device management (MDM) lifecycle
+Overview of the Microsoft Intune mobile device management (MDM) lifecycle

-All devices that you manage have what we call a lifecycle.
-Intune can help you manage this lifecycle—from enrollment, through configuration and protection, to retiring the device when it's no longer required:
+All devices that you manage have a lifecycle.
+Intune can help you manage this lifecycle: from enrollment, through configuration and protection, to retiring the device when it's no longer required.

 Getting your devices enrolled is just the first step.
 To take advantage of all that Intune offers and to ensure that your devices are secure and compliant with company standards, you can choose from a wide range of policies.
 These let you configure almost every aspect of how managed devices operate.
 For example, should users have a password on devices that have company data?
 You can require one.
 Do you have corporate Wi-Fi?
 You can automatically configure it.
 Here are the types of configuration options that are available:

-- Device configuration (Classic portal).
+- Device configuration.
 These policies let you configure the features and capabilities of the devices that you manage.
 For example, you could require the use of a password on Windows phones or disable the use of the camera on iPhones.

 - Windows PC management policies (with the Intune client software).
 While enrolling Windows PCs with Intune gives you the most device management capabilities, Intune continues to support managing Windows PCs with the Intune client software.
 If you need information about some of the tasks that you can perform with PCs, start here.